 Early in its life, while it is still small, a business is agile and flexible, seizing opportunities, taking calculated risks and building its culture as it develops.
 There's a sense of urgency in advancing ideas through prototypes, and taking them to the market as quickly as possible.
 The culture encourages creativity and calculated risk-taking.
 As a business grows and becomes more complex (more people, customers, products and orders), problems surface and more defined processes are introduced to manage the business.
 The problem is, often these systems crush the entrepreneurial spirit of the business.

-- Do you mention innovation in your vision, strategies or business plans?
+- mention innovation in your vision, strategies or business plans

-- Do you include the importance of innovation when inducting staff?
+- include the importance of innovation when inducting staff

-- Do you have methods or processes to encourage and capture new ideas?
+- have methods or processes to encourage and capture new ideas

-- Do your people discuss new trends or models emerging in your field?
+- people discuss new trends or models emerging in your field

-- Do you reward or recognise people who come up with new ideas?
+- reward or recognise people who come up with new ideas

-- Do you communicate and measure outcomes from innovation efforts?
+- communicate and measure outcomes from innovation efforts

 If you answered 'yes' to most of these questions, you are well on the way to developing a healthy innovation culture.